JuliaGraphs/Graphs.jl/CONTRIBUTING.md

 This gives users the option of reusing memory and improving performance.

 ### Minimizing use of internal struct fields
-Since LightGraphs supports multiple implementations of the graph datastructure using the `AbstractGraph` [type](https://juliagraphs.github.io/LightGraphs.jl/latest/types.html#AbstractGraph-Type-1), you should refrain from using the internal fields of structs such as `fadjlist`.
+Since Graphs supports multiple implementations of the graph datastructure using the `AbstractGraph` [type](https://juliagraphs.github.io/Graphs.jl/latest/types.html#AbstractGraph-Type-1), you should refrain from using the internal fields of structs such as `fadjlist`.
 Instead, you should use the functions provided in the api.
 Code that is instrumental to defining a concrete graph type can use the internal structure of that type for example graph generators in `/src/StaticGraphs/generators/staticgraphs.jl` use the `fadjlist` field in order to construct graphs efficiently.

 ## Git usage

-In order to make it easier for you to review Pull Requests (PRs), you can add this to your git config file, which should be located at `$HOME/.julia/dev/LightGraphs/.git/config`.
+In order to make it easier for you to review Pull Requests (PRs), you can add this to your git config file, which should be located at `$HOME/.julia/dev/Graphs/.git/config`.
 Follow the instructions [here](https://gist.github.com/piscisaureus/3342247).

 Locate the section for your github remote in the `.git/config` file.
 It looks like this:

 ```
 [remote "origin"]
     fetch = +refs/heads/*:refs/remotes/origin/*
-    url = git@github.com:JuliaGraphs/LightGraphs.jl.git
+    url = git@github.com:JuliaGraphs/Graphs.jl.git
 ```

 Now add the line `fetch = +refs/pull/*/head:refs/remotes/origin/pr/*` to this section.
 Obviously, change the github url to match your project's URL.
 It ends up looking like this: